GithHayden/django-mythware/README.md

 Bug: Terminal 'run' = ImportError: No module named 'stripe'.
 Solution = sudo pip3 install stripe.
 Bug: Error = django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty = updated settings.py with if os.path.exists('env.py'): import env
-Bug: auth pages/accounts not styling as required - bootstrap cdn link was from bootstrap.
-Updated with egneral bootstrap styling link.
-Bug: Update to have homepage and products as seperate apps for more streamlined build?
-Bug: Password reset.
+Bug: OPEN = Password reset.
-Bug: Stripe payment not processing.
+Bug: OPEN = Stripe payment not processing.
 Fix - Will only process when deloyed?
 Bug: Travis - failing due to requirements libraries not required/out of date.
 Failed due to import env code required updating.
 Travis error - use pip freeze, rather than pip3 freeze.
+TemplateDoesNotExist at /accounts/login/ = remove brackets in commentary {% extends "base.html" %}.
+AttributeError at /issues/16/ | 'Post' object has no attribute 'views' = Removed post.views += 1 from issues views.py, obsolete code.

-Future Features
+Features to Implement
 Add #Open #Closed.
 Remove image func from products or keep for future iterations?
 Blog.